Afghan envoys marooned abroad after Taliban's sudden return

 "What can those embassies do?
 They don't represent a government.
 They don't have a policy to implement," he said, adding that embassy staff would likely be granted political asylum due to safety concerns if they returned to Afghanistan.

-The Taliban have sought to show a more conciliatory face since coming back to power.
+The Taliban, who enforced a strict interpretation of Islamic law with punishments like amputations and stonings during their previous rule from 1996 to 2001, have sought to show a more conciliatory face since coming back to power.

 Spokespeople have reassured Afghans that they are not out for revenge and will respect people's rights, including women's.